UKRO update 31/3/21

 All BU academics can create an account to UKRO as we are a subscribing institution.
 Please use your BU email address.
 UKRO has prepared a new section on the Portal to allow subscribers finding the latest announcements and advice on the COVID-19 outbreak easily.
 This new page is available in the ‘Resources’ tab and provides a useful overview of the main messages from the European Commission and other important information.
 It will be regularly updated with the latest information taken from UKRO’s daily news articles, which are now tagged with the ‘COVID-19‘ hashtag for easier identification.

-The European Commission has launched the European Research Area (ERA) Corona Platform on its Funding & Tenders Portal to make information related to the COVID-19 outbreak and its impact on Horizon 2020 grants available in a single place.
-The page is still under construction, but already includes links to the COVID-19 FAQs, a list of Horizon 2020 deadlines that have been extended and links to other useful resources.
-In the future, it will also include links to the relevant pages of EU Member States (obviously, the UK doesn’t have a page) and will be a one-stop-shop for applicants and beneficiaries of Horizon funds looking for information about the COVID-19 outbreak.
+The European Commission launched the European Research Area (ERA) Corona Platform on its Funding & Tenders Portal to make information related to the COVID-19 outbreak and its impact on Horizon 2020/Horizon Europe grants available in a single place.
+The page includes links to the COVID-19 FAQs, a list of funding deadlines that have been extended and links to other useful resources, as well as links to the relevant pages of EU Member States (obviously, the UK doesn’t have a page).
+It’s a one-stop-shop for applicants and beneficiaries of Horizon funds looking for information about the COVID-19 outbreak.

 Webinars: Upcoming UKRO webinars and past ones with slides are available for subscribers here.
-You will find a number on the topic of ‘COVID-19 and EU Funding update’.
-There are also some follow-up answers to questions from the April webinar, which can be found here.
-A lot of the questions were around extensions to existing projects.
+You will find a number on the topic of ‘COVID-19’ and ‘Horizon Europe’.

-The European Commission has launched the Coronavirus response website, which provides information on how the Commission is coordinating a common European response to the outbreak of COVID-19.
+The European Commission launched the Coronavirus response website, which provides information on how the Commission coordinated a common European response to the outbreak of COVID-19.
 The website includes general advice, latest developments and initiatives, as well as links to pandemic statistics and a dedicated section on research activities.
-The Coronavirus research section includes updates on the rapid calls for research projects on Covid-19, a collection of already funded projects, and links to relevant infrastructures and platforms, while the Health research and innovation site provides a wider overview of the EU-funded health-related initiatives and projects.

-COVID-19 research: The EC and EU member states have launched a new data-sharing platform ‘European Covid-19 Data Platform‘ to enhance coordination of the COVID-19 research.
+COVID-19 research: The EC and EU member states launched a data-sharing platform ‘European Covid-19 Data Platform‘ to enhance coordination of the COVID-19 research.
 The aim of the COVID-19 Data Portal is to facilitate data sharing and analysis, and to accelerate coronavirus research.
-The Platform will consist of two connected components:
+The Platform consists of three connected components:

-- SARS-CoV-2 Data Hubs, which will organise the flow of SARS-CoV-2 outbreak sequence data and provide comprehensive open data sharing for the European and global research communities; and
+- SARS-CoV-2 Data Hubs, which organise the flow of SARS-CoV-2 outbreak sequence data and provide comprehensive open data sharing for the European and global research communities;

 For award holders, Article 51 of the H2020 MGA sets out the conditions in which the force majeure clause can be used.
 Costs will be eligible, if they fulfil the general eligibility conditions set out in Article 6 H2020 MGA like any other costs incurred under the action.
 For example, if a meeting/ event cannot take place due to force majeure, travel and accommodation costs may still be charged to the H2020 action if they fulfil the cost eligibility conditions, even if the beneficiary did not travel and did not take part in the meeting/event.
 If force majeure entails extra costs for the implementation of the action, these costs may be eligible if necessary for the implementation for the action (e.g. a cancelled conference is reorganised at a later stage).
 However, the maximum grant amount cannot be increased.